By Marco Mencini, Head of Research of Plenisfer Investments SGR

 For over 15 years the Chinese government has imposed significant cuts in the prices of services, but faced with the need to support the development of 5G, since 2020 it has facilitated the alliances necessary to build two networks: alongside the dominant China Mobile, there has been merger between China Telecom and China Unicom and partnerships in the development of infrastructure in suburban areas.

-In the light of this change of pace, the Chinese telecommunications sector has returned to growth and to generate cash with obvious benefits also in terms of stock market performance: over the last 3 years China Mobile and China Telecom have appreciated by 87% and 48% outperforming MSCI China by 120% and 84% respectively (Source: Bloomberg).
+In the light of this change of pace, the Chinese telecommunications sector has returned to growth and to generate cash with obvious benefits also in terms of stock market performance: over the last 3 years China Mobile and China Telecom have appreciated by 87% and 48% outperforming equity market index by 120% and 84% respectively (Source: Bloomberg).

 In Europe we observe attempts at consolidation both in Italy, with Iliad's renewed interest in Vodafone, in Spain (where operators could go from six to four) and in the UK, where the merger between Vodafone and TRE could be concluded.